 The exact steps to claim can vary depending on your payroll software, but typically it involves selecting the option to claim the Employment Allowance within the payroll system and confirming eligibility.
 The allowance will then apply until the £5,000 limit is reached.
 Expect to see the reduction in your Employer NI contributions in the subsequent payroll cycle.

 Unfortunately, this is a government policy that overlooks the many sole trader freelancers and contractors.
 As self-employed sole traders pay Class 2 and Class 4 NICs, they’re not eligible for the Employment Allowance.
+However, if a sole trader registers as an employer, then they will be entitled to it for their employees.
 Find out more about your contributions with our National Insurance calculator.

 Impact on marginal businesses: